AluruLab/EnGRaiN/README.md

 AUROC/AUPR can be computed using this data with the help of the input config files in the runs/ens_grid_search directory.

-The final Arabidopsis Ensemble network is available [here](https://www.dropbox.com/s/8fu4i5q8ynmpxu6/EnGRaiN-Athaliana-Ensemble.zip?dl=0).
+The final Arabidopsis Ensemble network constructed using EnGRain can be downloaded from [here](https://www.dropbox.com/s/8fu4i5q8ynmpxu6/EnGRaiN-Athaliana-Ensemble.zip?dl=0).

 Runs on Simulated Data